Ankit-045/Ankit-045/README.md

 # 💫 About Me:
-I am Ankit Singh a computer Science professional skilled in MERN stack and Java
+I’m Ankit Singh, a Computer Science professional skilled in Python, Machine Learning, and MERN Stack Development, enabling me to work across both data-driven and full-stack application domains.
+With Python, I have hands-on experience in data preprocessing, model training, evaluation, and building end-to-end machine learning workflows.
+Alongside this, my experience with the MERN stack (MongoDB, Express.js, React, and Node.js) allows me to develop dynamic, scalable, and interactive web applications.
+This blend of skills helps me create solutions that not only generate meaningful insights from data but also deliver seamless, real-time user experiences through modern web interfaces.

 ## 🌐 Socials: